Jon Taner, MFA,

 Curator of the Waters of March Project

-The better part of my life as a professional artist has been devoted to the different forms of collage and assemblage.
+As a professional artist I have been devoted to the different forms of collage and assemblage.
 My work has been informed by the sights and sounds that surround me daily.
 Jazz music and its unpredictable nature has been influential in terms of its improvisation within given parameters.
 The result is such that a listener, (viewer), gets a sense of discovery amid sounds (scenes) and lyrics (objects) that are both known and unknown.

 All the lyrics from the song, “The Waters of March,” conjure up images that stimulate memories or spark one’s imagination.
 They are written in random order held together by the rhythm of the music and its repetition of descending notes.